 Some of Beatty’s most recently sponsored bills include...

-From Jan 2013 to Apr 2016, Beatty missed 36 of 2,084 roll call votes, which is 1.7%.
-This is on par with the median of 2.3% among the lifetime records of representatives currently serving.
-ProPublica has tracked 8 explanations for these missed votes.
+From Jan 2013 to Jan 2020, Beatty missed 158 of 4,462 roll call votes, which is 3.5%.
+This is worse than the median of 2.1% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.